 Mathematics underpins much of the modern world and is fundamental to science, technology and the world of business and finance.
 In the BSc Applied Mathematics programme, you will study a core of fundamental mathematical topics and be introduced to a varied range of applications.

 By studying mathematics you will develop strong analytical skills, problem-solving abilities and an appreciation of the importance of logical reasoning.
-You will also learn how mathematical modelling can be used to help analyse real-world problems.
+You will also learn how mathematical modeling can be used to help analyze real-world problems.
 These skills are essential in many domains and are highly sought after by employers.

 Unique selling points of the programme

 • A vibrant learning environment of around 400 undergraduate students

 • A choice of modules from different application areas of mathematics, including finance, operational research, and physics